frobertpixto/hand-drawn-shapes-dataset/README.md

 General
 - Make a smaller dataset?
 - Describe how the data was generated.
 Tools and People.
-- Create nbviewer links for the notebooks
+- Create nbviewer links for the notebooks.
+- Describe the Obvious vs Interesting.
+Easy vs casesd where a human can hardly decide between 2 shapes.
+Also Rotation.
+- Describe the benefit of *other* shape.
-- Improve this Readme
+- Improve this Readme.

 Preparation
 - Improve ETL documentation